cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 Intro
 =====

 Ever since implementing a [meta circular evaluator](https://mitpress.mit.edu/sicp/full-text/sicp/book/node76.html) in college I've enjoyed implementing little lisp interpreters in languages.
-It's one of those learning projects I do when learning a new programming language.
+It's one of those starting projects I do when learning a new programming language.
 When I first learned Python and implemented a lisp interpreter I was amazed at how small and easy to read the implementation was.
-Little did I know that Peter Norvig beat me to [a better python lisp interpreter](http://norvig.com/lispy.html).
+Little did I know Peter Norvig beat me to [a better python lisp interpreter](http://norvig.com/lispy.html).
 Nonetheless, it's a fun little exercise to get acquainted with a new programming environment and appeases my curiosity in languages and interpreters.

 Of course my toy interpreters are just that: a toy.
 Writing a lisp interpreter on top of an already slow language like Python will not win any speed competitions.
 You may get away with writing small Domain Specific Languages (DSLs) as an interpreter, but you can forget about any general programming language.
-The performance hit makes it untenable unless you write it in some lower level language like C; and who wants to do that?
+The performance hit makes it untenable unless you write it in some lower level language like C; who wants to do that?
 If you want to target higher level virtual machines like the JVM you're left with writing a compiler that takes your code and produces JVM bytecode.
-Or how about writing a compiler that targets Javascript?
+How about writing a compiler that targets Javascript?
 Another not-so-fun alternative.

 Thankfully, a new solution is here.
 You can write your interpreter in a VM that is designed to optimize your interpreter with all that wonderful JIT compilation magic.
 [PyPy](http://pypy.org/) has been around for a few years and has grown into such an environment.
-It originally started as new Python interpreter written in a smaller, more restricted version of Python appropriately named RPython (R = restricted).
-You don't get all the syntactic goodness of regular Python but it sure beats writing your interpreter in C. The developers have made herculean efforts to create a VM that can take a high level language like Python and make it fast even when written in a still high level language like RPython.
+It originally started as a new Python interpreter written in a smaller, more restricted version of Python appropriately named RPython (R = restricted).
+You don't get all the syntactic goodness of regular Python but, it sure beats writing your interpreter in C. The developers have made herculean efforts to create a VM that can take a high level language like Python and make it fast even when written in a still high level language like RPython.
 It's so good it's [faster than the standard CPython](http://speed.pypy.org/) implementation in most benchmarks.
 It's such a promising platform there's an implementation of Ruby called [Topaz](http://topazruby.com/) that is already performing [faster in some benchmarks](http://mail.openjdk.java.net/pipermail/mlvm-dev/2013-February/005214.html) than the much more established implementations like JRuby.
 Exciting stuff, but now PyPy isn't the only game in town.

-Oracle labs has [released its own VM](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index-2301583.html) that hopes to achieve the same results as PyPy but that leverages the huge ecosystem of the JVM.
-Oracle labs has released a custom version of the JVM that contains a new JIT compiler that can speed up interpreters like my little lisp to near-Java speeds.
+Oracle labs has [released its own VM](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index-2301583.html) that hopes to achieve the same results as PyPy but that leverages the huge ecosystem of the Java Virtual Machine (JVM).
+This modified JVM contains a new Just-In-Time (JIT) compiler that can speed up interpreters like my little lisp to near-Java speeds.
 The new JIT compiler is called Graal.
-To take advantage of Graal's JIT-y goodness you'll have to use the Truffle library to annotation your interpreter and give Graal some hints on invariants and type information.
-For this integration you get significant speedups in your interpreter without having to resort to writing a bytecode compiler and having the full power of Java at your disposal.
+To take advantage of Graal's JIT-y goodness you use the Truffle library to annotate your interpreter and give Graal some hints on invariants and type information.
+For this integration effort you get significant speedups in your interpreter without having to resort to writing a bytecode compiler plus you have the full power of Java at your disposal.

 The initial results of Truffle are very exciting.
 Implementations of Ruby and Javascript in Truffle have performances on the same order of magnitude as the much bigger projects of JRuby and Nashorn, respectively.
 They are even comparable in speed to more established projects like the Google's V8 Javascript interpreter.
 The kick: these Truffle implementations were done with fewer people in a shorter period of time.
-This means you can create your own language on the JVM that takes advantage of all it's existing libraries, native threading, JIT compiler without without having to write your own fullblown optimizer compiler, *and* you get speeds of implementations that took man-years (decades?) to creates.
+This means you can create your own language on the JVM that takes advantage of all it's existing libraries, native threading, JIT compiler without without having to write your own fullblown optimizing compiler, *and* you get speeds that took other languages man-years (man-decades?) to achieve.
 Where do I sign up?

 To see if the claims are true I'm going to write another simple Lisp language which I'll unimaginatively call Truffler and see how easy it is.
 I'll write a simple, non-Truffle interpreter and judge how easy it is to translate to Truffle.
 I'll take benchmarks to see what kind of speed gains we get by switching over to Truffle.
 If everything goes well, perhaps this proof of concept will reach speeds comparable to other production-quality lisps like Clojure, Racket or CHICKEN (scheme), but I'm getting ahead of myself.

 Truffler Language
 =================

-I'm going to try to try a tough balance between simplicity and useful features.
-I don't want a language that's too simple that it's a strawman, but I don't want to spend too much time writing a language I intend to throw away.
+I'm going to try to keep a balance between simplicity and useful features.
+I don't want a language that's so simple that it's a strawman, but I don't want to spend too much time writing a language I intend to throw away.
 Truffler will be a simple but fullblown language.
 I'll stick to basic datatypes and little-to-no syntactic sugar.

-For those unfamiliar with lisps, the language will have a syntax as simple as possible and only a couple of datatypes.
+For those unfamiliar with lisps, it operates much like other dynamic languages.
+The biggest difference to most people is all the parentheses in the syntax, but they are there for a reason.
+Lisp programs are written in its own datatypes.
+This means that every element you see in Truffler (and all lisps) is the same datatype you use within your own program.
+This uniformity gives lisps a lot of power which Truffler sadly doesn't tap for the sake of brevity.
+The language will have a syntax as simple as possible and only a couple of datatypes.
 Lisps can go very far with what would normally be considered an anemic set of types and operations.

 Datatypes
 ---------